Sumo East and West: Synopsis

 In addition to Akebono, the film also features interviews with two other Hawaii-born superstars of pro sumo who were at the forefront of the controversial transformation of the sport: Konishiki and Jesse "Takamiyama" Kuhaulua.
 Also featured are Emmanuel Yarborough of New Jersey, the 1995 World Amateur Sumo Champion and—at 750 lbs, the largest athlete in the world according to the Guinness Book of World Records; Henry "Sentoryu" Miller of St. Louis, Missouri, the only African-American to reach the top division of pro sumo; and Judge Katsugo Miho of Hawaii, a veteran of the fabled all-nisei 442d Regimental Combat Team who helped liberate the Dachau concentration camp and later negotiated the way for the first Hawaiian wrestlers to enter pro sumo in Japan.

-"Sumo East and West" was made by the husband-and-wife team Ferne Pearlstein (director/cinematographer/producer/editor) and Robert Edwards (writer/producer/editor).
-Among their other work, Pearlstein won the Excellence in Cinematography Prize at the 2004 Sundance Film Festival for shooting the documentary feature "Imelda"; Edwards wrote and directed the narrative feature “Land of the Blind” (2006) starring Ralph Fiennes and Donald Sutherland.
-It was filmed in Super 16mm in Japan, Hawaii, Los Angeles, and Atlantic City, and funded by ITVS, Pacific Islanders in Communications (PIC), the National Asian American Telecommunications Association (NAATA), the Japan-United States Friendship Commission, and the Japan Foundation.
-Following its World Premiere at Tribeca, it screened at dozens of film festivals including the Los Angeles Film Festival, AFI SilverDocs, and the Director’s View Film Festival (where it won first prize).
-In April 2004 it screened for a crowd of 6000 people on Waikiki Beach in Honolulu as part of the Hawaii International Film Festival's "Sunset on the Beach" series.